-One of my favourite books for 2015, Cloudwish, was finally launched on August 25, WEEKS after I’d read it and told everyone else they must read it too so I can squee and stop being careful of spoiling it.
+One of my favourite books for 2015 was Cloudwish.
+I attended the launch on August 25, WEEKS after I’d read it and told everyone else to read it too.

 The podcast is above and the video of that launch is below.

 The Children’s Book Council of Australia (CBCA) Book of the Year, Older Readers. shortlisted Fiona Wood’s first young adult novel, Six Impossible Things.
 Her second, Wildlife, won the CBCA Book of the Year, Older Readers.
 Several other awards also shortlisted Wildlife.
 Her third book is Cloudwish; I predict awards.